danielschultew/hb-apv/README.md

 # Android Pdf Viewer
-This is a modified version of android-pdf-viewer from barteksc, as it's not maintained anymore and no pull request are being revised since 2018, i creating this repo.
+This is a modified version of android-pdf-viewer from arnaudelub, who created a modified version of android-pdf-viewer from barteksc, as it's not maintained anymore and no pull request are being revised since 2018, i creating this repo.

-The option dualmode has been add to be able to put 2 pdf pages on the same screen to read it like a book
+This version contains the dual-page-mode added by arnaudelub and some bugfixes and little improvements.

 ## Installation

 Add to _build.gradle_:

-`implementation 'com.github.barteksc:android-pdf-viewer:3.2.0-beta.1'`

-or if you want to use more stable version:

-`implementation 'com.github.barteksc:android-pdf-viewer:2.8.2'`
+`implementation 'com.github.danielschultew:hb-apv:1.1.0'`

-Library is available in jcenter repository, probably it'll be in Maven Central soon.

 ## ProGuard
 If you are using ProGuard, add following rule to proguard config file: